AndroidNinjaX/Udemy-React-Course-Section-11-Assignment_Routing/README.md

 * Add a 404 error page and render it for any unknown routes
 * Redirect requests to /all-courses to /courses (=> Your "Courses" page)

+## To use this application follow the steps in the "how-to-use.txt" file.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).